-Many enjoy the familiarity of panelized construction, because it’s very closely related to traditional stick frame construction.
+Many enjoy the familiarity of panelized construction because it’s closely related to traditional stick frame construction.
 Panelized enables a fabricator to shelter the framing at the factory from the weather elements and everything is cut on a machine with precision in mind.
-Panelized reduces the chance of weather delays on-site, mis-cuts and cuts down the on-site waste factor dramatically (plus, the minimal waste created here, gets reused by heating our facilities).
-Panelized is best used as a stand alone system or in a hybrid constructed home.
+Panelized reduces the chance of weather delays on-site, miscuts and cuts down the on-site waste factor dramatically (plus, the minimal waste created here, gets reused by heating our facilities).
+Panelized is best used as a stand-alone system or in a hybrid constructed home.
 What is an example of a hybrid?
 A hybrid home may feature a timber frame center section wrapped in SIPs, while the wings of the home may be built using panelized construction.
-In fact, here at Davis Frame, this type of hybrid home is becoming an extremely popular option.
+In fact, here at Davis Frame, this type of hybrid home is becoming a popular option.
 While you can use panelized construction with a full timber frame home, it’s not structurally necessary and the SIPs may make more sense.

 This type of prefabrication is more traditional and familiar to builders.
 It’s a great alternative to stick building your home on-site!

 Structural Insulated Panels (SIPS) features some of the highest R values on the market today.
 SIPs have minimal thermal bridging, decreasing air leaks and creating a very tight structure.
 What are